 A flat walk with an ascent of 301 meters and descent of 281 meters.

 This is a short easy stage which involves some road walk.
-You can take advantage to visit the city Cividale del Friuli which is declared UNESCO World Heritage.
+You can take advantage and visit the city Cividale del Friuli which is declared UNESCO World Heritage.

 Piazza Del Duomo is the historical centre and next to it is The National Archaeological Museum, known for medieval archaeology and Lombard art.
 The Lombards led by Albion migrated in 568 into Italy.
 Cividale del Friuli was the first city to fall to Lombards.
 The small Oratorrio di Santa Maria in Valle is one of the oldest examples of Lombard architecture.